 The band’s second album represented a quantum leap from debut Rocka Rolla, from unfocused blues-based hard rock to full-blown heavy metal.
 Sad Wings Of Destiny was Priest’s coming of age.

 The album’s crowning glory is Victim Of Changes, not only a Priest classic but also one of the greatest metal songs of all.
 And that heaviness, in sound and subject matter, ran deep into Tyrant and Genocide.
 With this album the tone was set for the following year’s Sin After Sin album, and punishing tracks such as Sinner and Dissident Aggressor.

-The Priest album that are worth exploring
+Good – the Priest albums that are worth exploring

 Point Of Entry - (Columbia, 1981)

 No other Priest album is as underrated as Point Of Entry.
 It failed to match the success of predecessor British Steel, and its broader, more polished sound had some fans crying ‘sell-out’.
 Yet there are songs on Point Of Entry that rank among Priest’s very best.